 Dr. Venci created our first Combined Med-Peds Continuity Clinic which the residents often cite as one of the major strengths of the program.
 She completed a Teaching Scholars Program at the University of Colorado in order to focus on curriculum development.
 Her interests include medical education, quality improvement, and underserved medicine.

 Along with her administrative roles, Dr. Venci is a Primary Care Clinician at Denver Heath where she provides care for an indigent and underserved pediatric and adult population.
 She continues to be a preceptor in the Med-Peds continuity clinic and is actively involved in creating new and innovative curricula for the residency program.
-She helped design the Med-Peds ambulatory rotation and this year is launching Colorado Research, Education, Advocacy and Community Health (REACH).
+She helped design the Med-Peds ambulatory rotation and this year is launching Colorado Race, Education, Advocacy and Community Health (REACH).

 Dr. Venci is 100% invested in the Med-Peds training program and is committed to making sure each resident attains his or her career goals in order to become leaders in the field of Medicine.